danielnathanson/DBMS/README.md

 # DBMS
-This repo contains a video demo of the relational DBMS that I made.
+This repository contains a video demo of the relational DBMS that I made.

 I implemented the following: